Child Custody & Visitation

 Custody issues can be some of the most emotional and complex parts of family law.
 We help you understand your rights, navigate the legal standards in North Carolina, and pursue a parenting plan that works for your family.

-A black and white drawing of a laurel wreath on a white background.
+Black laurel wreath on white background.

 Focused on the Best Interest of the Child